Standards of Conduct

 Tzevet may not misrepresent, disguise, or conceal their identity or another’s identity in any way while using Electronic Communications; make changes to Electronic Communications without clearly indicating such changes; or use another person’s account, mail box, password, etc. without prior written approval of the account owner and without identifying the actual author.
 Tzevet must always respect intellectual property rights such as copyrights and trademarks.
 Tzevet must not copy, use, or transfer proprietary materials of Camp Ramah or others without appropriate authorization.

 All Systems passwords and encryption keys must be available and known to Camp Ramah.
-Tzevet may not install password or encryption programs without the written permission of the Co-Directors, Assistant Director, or Director of Finance and Operations.
+Tzevet may not install password or encryption programs without the written permission of the CEO, COO, Co-Directors, or Assistant Director.
 Tzevet may not use the passwords and encryption keys belonging to others.

 Numerous state and federal laws apply to Electronic Communications.
 Camp Ramah will comply with applicable laws.
 Tzevet also must comply with applicable laws and should recognize that a tzevet member could be personally liable and/or subject to fine and imprisonment for violation of applicable laws.